mamift/LinqToXsdCore/README.md

 ![Build Status](https://dev.azure.com/mamift1/LinqToXsdCore/_apis/build/status/LinqToXsdCore-.NET%20Desktop-CI) ![Nuget](https://buildstats.info/nuget/LinqToXsdCore)

+## Get started

+You can get started by reading the [instructions here](https://github.com/mamift/LinqToXsdCore/tree/master/LinqToXsd/README.md) to use the CLI tool to generate code (and use said code in a shipping app or library).

 ### Wait so what is this?
 LinqToXsd was first released back in 2009, and it was billed then as a way of '*providing .NET developers with support for typed XML programming...LINQ to XSD enhances the existing LINQ to XML technology*'.